SoftUni-Internal/interactive-content/EN/06-Nested-Loops/02-Real-Life-Example.md

 [image assetsSrc="06-nested-loops-clock-1200.png" /]

-Let us take a look at the code logic representing a clock starting form **11:00** AM.
+Let us take a look at the code logic representing a clock starting from **11:00** AM.

 The minutes will gradually increase by **1** until they reach **59**.